babulab/QuantumOptimalControl-ML/README.md

 A key goal of this repository is to provide a flexible and accessible platform for research.
 To achieve this, the components of the algorithm are lightly packaged, allowing for easy customization and modification.

+If you are interested in visiting the final results of this repository you can check out the jupyter notebook [Results](https://github.com/babulab/QuantumOptimalControl-ML/blob/main/notebooks/Results.ipynb).

 ## Future Updates